 Do you have frequent headaches, jaw pain or experience difficulty chewing?
+Do you clench, or grind your teeth?
+You may have TMJ.

 Corbin Dental offers diagnosis and treatment for TMJ disorders and can help you restore a healthy, functional bite and reduce pain and discomfort.
 Drs.
 Richard and Bruce Corbin are experienced general and restorative dentists who provide personalized dental care for the unique needs and goals of the individual patient.